AbbyNode/City_theme/README.md

 ## Credits and links:
 [Aron](https://github.com/deruip) - The groupy.
 He doesn't like the "City theme" name, so I kept it all the way till the end.
 Thanks for putting up with me.

 [SebLague on Github](https://github.com/SebLague) - Great guy.
-Or Girl.
 Created a really cool platformer thing.
 Check it out.
 Code used from [SebLague's 2D Platformer](https://github.com/SebLague/2DPlatformer-Tutorial), see copyright.

 [Adrian Von Ziegler](https://www.youtube.com/watch?v=KYMecO7zZ1g) - Instrumental music yay.